jschuh/klipper-macros/README.md

   between the purge lines and the print area (if a `start_purge_length` is provided).

-You can further override the `PRINT_START` macro by declaring your own wrapper.
-This can be useful for things like loading mesh/skew profiles, or any other setup your printer may need prior to printing.
+You can further customize the `PRINT_START` macro by declaring your own override wrapper.
+This can be useful for things like loading mesh/skew profiles, or any other setup that may need to be performed prior to printing.

 Here's a skeleton of a `PRINT_START` override wrapper: